prevwong/reka.js/docs/motivation.md

 So, a more *complete* page builder would be one that allows the end-user to essentially build UI components as a developer would write a React component.
 In essence, this would mean a page builder would be a code editor but with UI abstractions.

 Currently, Craft.js' `EditorState` essentially stores the template of a single App component, and allows end-users to reorder elements, and mutate static prop values of each elements in the state.
 However, much of what's possible with writing React code as listed above, is not easily-replicable with Craft.js.

+Reka is intended to replace the internal state management system of Craft.js to support the above features.